Understanding Child Support in North Carolina

 - “Extraordinary expenses” paid on behalf of a child, which can include things like expenses for visitation-related travel or private school tuition

-However, you and your attorney can argue for a deviation from the guidelines — either for more or less support — if you can establish that the guidelines don’t apply to your situation or aren’t reasonable because of your unique set of circumstances.
-For example, necessary expenses or a child’s special education needs might provide a valid reason for the court to set support at a different amount than prescribed by the guidelines.
+However, you and your attorney can argue for a change from the guidelines — either for more or less support — if you can establish that the guidelines don’t apply to your situation or aren’t reasonable because of your unique set of circumstances.
+For example, necessary expenses or a child’s special education needs might provide a valid reason for the court to set support at a different amount than described by the guidelines.

 Are Child Support Payments Fixed Forever?

 Regardless of how child support is initially set, the court always has the authority to modify the current child support order based on a Motion for Modification that can be filed by either parent.

 If the court established the amount of child support by order in your case, you and your attorney will need to produce evidence of a substantial change in circumstances to successfully petition for a child support modification.